pdoehle/DSO110-final-project/project-proposal/project-proposal.md

 # Project proposal

-You first week's submission files will got here.
+Your first week's submission files will go here.